 In 2015, Collens was focusing on painterly compositions she refers to as ‘mockitecture.’
 The paintings came to fruition after her documentation of buildings and streets during walks throughout cities.
 The geometric forms in her Urban Studies (2011-2015) paintings reflect “the fenestration patterns, reflective facades, twisting spires, cantilevering, jutting balconies, planted roof gardens, water towers and odd shapes of today’s urban architecture.”

 These paintings were the impetus for Collens to shift to making sculpture.
 In late 2015, Collens was playing around with painted blocks (wood scraps cut by the artist) and realized that their arrangements resemble urban architecture.
-Using blocks to create three-dimensional representations of subjects from life experiences is the crux of the 3rd, 4th, 5th and 6th Fröbel Gifts.
+Using blocks to create three-dimensional representations of subjects from life experiences is the crux of the third, fourth, fifth and sixth Fröbel Gifts.
 These simple abstract forms become real-world associations and communicate, in the artist’s words, “tactile expressions and explorations of crowding, spacing, growth, expansion and connection in urban areas.”
 Similar to the Fröbel Gifts, which introduce additional materials or tasks as students develop cognitive and creative techniques, Collens’ City Blocks evolved with the introduction of translucent materials.
 According to Collens, these add-ons were inspired by the glazes and transparencies in her paintings, and reference the glass curtain facades of urban architecture.

 Draw/Build is another set of sculptures that follow the pedagogical processes of Fröbel Gifts and Occupations.
 Collens creates interactive sculptural components that are intended to be arranged and rearranged by viewers who come to her studio.
 The pieces are colorful open trapezoid shapes, which can be stacked and juxtaposed to create unique compositions.
 After the viewer engages with these manipulatives via free play, Collens takes a photograph of the maker beside their creation.
 She then asks them to explain their thought process and any abstract or concrete associations that result from the final construction.
 Collens sees these modules as ‘toys for adults,’ which have the potential to hone our relationships to architecture, geometry and the creative process.